enonic/old-xp-doc/doc/developer/search/filters/index.rst

 The query filters are applied as a root level property in query-api's, here is an example from using the content-API

-Here's an example of using the exists filter:

   .. literalinclude:: code/content-api-query.js
      :language: js